armory/docs/content/en/plugins/scale-agent/release-notes/agent-service/agent-service-v-1-0-70.md

 ---

 ### Fixes
-- Fixes a problem preventing operations on k8s kinds that happened when onlyNamespacedResources = true and a custom resource with cluster scope of the same name exists.
-For example having batch/v1 Job and armory.runnable Job.
+- Fixes an issue with operations when `onlyNamespacedResources = true` and two kinds with the same name exist.
+For example having `batch/v1` Job and `armory.runnable` Job.